CASTCollection MinistriesFood Pantry | Maison Fortune Orphanage | PLARN

-Justice and Peace News Updated For September 24th CLICK HERE
+Justice and Peace News for October 19 CLICK HERE

 “As a faith-community within the Catholic Church of St. Mark, the Justice and Peace committee, using our gifts and talents, desire to image Jesus Christ by fostering the values that He gave us and to promote the Social Teachings of the Catholic Church.”